Which Go! Sensitivities Recipes Get

 Label and nutrient data below are calculated using dry matter basis.

 Estimated Dry Matter Nutrient Content

-Ingredients: De-boned salmon, salmon meal, tapioca, peas, lentils, chickpeas, pea flour, canola oil (preserved with mixed tocopherols), coconut oil (preserved with mixed tocopherols), calcium carbonate, dicalcium phosphate, natural fish flavour, sodium chloride, dried chicory root, choline chloride, potassium chloride, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, inositol, niacin, l-ascorbyl-2-polyphosphate (a source of vitamin C), d-calcium pantothenate, thiamine mononitrate, beta-carotene, riboflavin, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, zinc oxide, manganese proteinate, copper sulphate, ferrous sulphate, calcium iodate, manganous oxide, selenium yeast), dried rosemary
+Ingredients: De-boned salmon, salmon meal, tapioca, peas, lentils, chickpeas, pea flour, canola oil (preserved with mixed tocopherols), coconut oil (preserved with mixed tocopherols), calcium carbonate, dicalcium phosphate, natural fish flavor, salt, dried chicory root, choline chloride, potassium chloride, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, l-ascorbyl-2-polyphosphate (a source of vitamin C), thiamine mononitrate, d-calcium pantothenate, riboflavin, pyridoxine hydrochloride, beta-carotene, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, zinc oxide, manganese proteinate, copper sulfate, ferrous sulfate, calcium iodate, manganous oxide, selenium yeast), taurine, dried rosemary

 Fiber (estimated dry matter content) = 5%